kmozurkewich/cui-gitbook/chapter1.md

 ### Overview

 This Chapter contains documentation for all available CUI SDK components.
-Each component is designed to perform 1 string of connected/related tasks.
+Each component is designed to perform one string of connected/related tasks.
 Components are constantly updated to accommodate new/changing requirements.

 The documentation for each component is associated with that component's Github Repository.